-For example, what would happen if we threw a Javelin with our hand angled towards the floor?
+For example, what would happen if when we threw a Javelin our hand was angled towards the floor?

 Discuss angles in real situations like in PE.
 Use pictures of athletes in the Olympic Games and explore the angles and positions of arms and legs.